-Country Concession License renewal Working Interests AOC (Operator) 26.25% (4) SOUTH AFRICA Block 3B/4B October 26, 2024 Azinam 20% Ricocure (Pty) Ltd 53.75% EQUATORIAL EG-18 March 1, 2025 AOC (Operator) 80% GUINEA EG-31 WIGICH 1, 2020 GEPetrol 20%
+Country Concession License renewal Working Interests KENYA The Company has a 25% non-operated interest in Block 13T, Block 10BB and Block 10BA.
+On May 23, 2023, the Company announced that it had submitted withdrawal notices to its joint venture partners on these blocks, to unconditionally and irrevocably, withdraw from the entirety of the joint operating agreements and PSCs for these concessions.
+The Company has concurrently submitted notices to Ministry of Energy and Petroleum, requesting the government's consent to transfer all of its rights and obligations under the PSCs to its remaining joint venture partner.
+SOUTH AFRICA Block 3B/4B October 26, 2024 AOC (Operator) Azinam Ricocure (Pty) Ltd 26.25% (4) 20% 53.75% EQUATORIAL GUINEA EG-18 March 1, 2025 AOC (Operator) 80% EG-31 GEPetrol 20%

-- (1) In accordance with the PIA, renewal shall be granted for 20 years if the lessee has paid all rent and royalties due and has otherwise performed all its obligations under the lease.
-A renewal of OML 130 was obtained on May 28, 2023, earlier than its original renewal deadline of February 28, 2025. - (2) Renewal of the rights under OML 130 resulted in the award of three new production leases and one prospecting license.
-These cover some of the areas previously covered by OML 130, with some of the areas also relinquished.
-These are PML 2 (Akpo field), PML 3 (Egina), PML 4 (Preowei) and PPL 261 (South Egina).
-50% of the production (currently from PMLs 2 and 3, future production from PML 4 and potential future production from PPL 261) is covered by a PSA framework, in which Prime owns a 32% WI.
-Prime's net WI in these licenses is therefore 16%.
-OML 130 has been used throughout the MDA to assist the users. - (3) Net WI are subject to back-in rights or carried WI, if any, of the respective governments or national oil companies of the host governments. - (4) The Company currently holds an operated WI of 20% and will hold an operated WI of 26.25% subject to and on receipt of the government's approval for the transfer.
+(1) In accordance with the PIA, renewal shall be granted for 20 years if the lessee has paid all rent and royalties due and has otherwise performed all its obligations under the lease.
+A renewal of OML 130 was obtained on May 28, 2023, earlier than its original renewal deadline of February 28, 2025.

+(2) 50% of the production from OML 130 is covered by a PSA, in which Prime owns a 32% WI.
+Prime's net WI in OML 130 is therefore 16%.

+(3) Net WI are subject to back-in rights or carried WI, if any, of the respective governments or national oil companies of the host governments.

+(4) The Company currently holds an operated WI of 20% and will hold an operated WI of 26.25% subject to and on receipt of the government's approval for the transfer.